GuangzheWen/web-softwaretools-plain/report/Process.md

 # Group Working

-Our group choose Agile software development to improve the effectiveness of software development professionals, teams.
-Agile software development methods support a broad range of the software development life cycle, but we decide to use Scrum as our development frameworks because it is suitable for the teams of only 5 people.

-Scrum is a framework utilizing an agile mindset for developing, delivering, and sustaining products in a complex environment.
-Our Scrum Team assess progress in daily scrums of almost 20 minutes.
-At the end of the sprint, we held two further meetings: the sprint review which evaluate the work we had done, and sprint retrospective which enables us to reflect and improve.
+**Agile Scrum methodology**

+At our group's first meeting, we discussed and compared several different agile development methods, such as Scrum, Kanban, Extreme Programming, Dynamic Systems Development Method and so on.

+1. Scrum is well suited to teams with five members.

+   - One people is Product owner, propose or adjust strategies based on user requirements, monitor the development process, and assess whether functionality meets expectations.

+   - Three people are in the Development Team, propose or adjust strategies based on user requirements, monitor the development process, responsible for back-end feature development, front-end UI design and development, and user research.

+   - One people is Scrum master, remove obstacles that hinder the team from delivering the sprint goal and ensure the smooth implementation of Scrum.

+   Of course, this is only the ideal situation, our team will be based on the situation of the project and the ideas of each member, timely adjustment of the specific work to keep everyone motivated.
+Each person's detailed contribution can be seen in Team Roles.

+2. The process is very clear and efficient.
+After the meeting, we created a flow chart to visualize the Scrum process and motivate us to follow it.

+   - Sprint Planning Meeting.
+When Scrum begins, there is a Sprint Planning meeting where the Product Owner, Scrum Master, and Dev Team work together to plan what to do for the Sprint.
+This is usually decided at our last meeting in each Sprint.

-Owing to remote cooperation, we use online meeting instead of the Daily Stand-up Meeting in the scrum, which is held through the group based on the Microsoft Teams.
+   - Daily Stand-up Meeting: Owing to remote cooperation, Instead of the Daily Stand-up Meeting in the scrum, we use online meeting which is held through the group based on the Microsoft Teams.
+Our Scrum Team assess progress in daily scrums of almost 40 minutes.

+   - Review Meeting: At the end of the sprint, we held review meeting, which evaluate the work we had done and enables us to reflect and improve.

+**Communication Channel**

 Microsoft Teams is main communication channels for us to discuss and organize daily meeting, and the daily minutes of the meeting could be found below.
 Although team members are spread across multiple time zones, we arrange the regular meeting at proper time in order that everyone could be full of energy to participate it.

+Before the meeting starts, each member needs to send his recent progress and discovery to the chat box, so that everyone is familiar with the content in advance.
+When we are not in meetings, we will also discuss the trivial issues arising from the project in the chat box at any time.

+**Special Methods**

+- We use Office365 to design the quesionnare.
+Team members could comment on it and edit it.
+- We use Gantt chart to plan the whole project.
+Team members could update the actual task start and end times.
+- We use "Technical Log" to record development process to allow other members to better understand the progress of the project.

 # Team Roles